navigation

 Before France

 Herbert had previously served with the Durham Light Infantry.
-His earlier numbers are recorded as 59279 and Private 96547, before he became Private 205681 with the King’s Own Yorkshire Light Infantry.
+His earlier numbers are recorded as 59279 and Private 96547, before he later became Private 205681 with the King’s Own Yorkshire Light Infantry.

 Like many First World War soldiers, Herbert held more than one service number during his time in the Army.
-Numbers were issued by individual regiments and often changed when a man was transferred, reclassified, or moved between battalions.
+Numbers were issued by individual regiments and often changed when a man was transferred, reclassified, wounded, or moved between battalions.

 Why did Herbert go to war?